 - 1. Discussion on Charter Section 18 relating to the City Auditor Information only - 2.
 Discussion on possible definitions for Livability relating to the Joint Transportation Compatibility Plan Information only - 3.
-Discussion on Social Media Guidelines for Elected Officials - 4.
-Discussion on City Communications Position - 5.
-Audit Committee Briefing (Last Meeting 10/16/2023) Chair Anna Mockler - 6.
+Discussion on Social Media Guidelines for Elected Officials Information only - 4.
+Discussion on City Communications Position Information only - 5.
+Audit Committee Briefing (Last Meeting 10/16/23) Chair Anna Mockler - 6.
 Public Works Committee Briefing (Last Meeting 10/17/2023) Chair Anna Mockler - 7.
 Regional and Other Committee/Board Briefings - 8.
-Other General Council Business was also briefly discussed.
+Other General Council Business (As necessary, and as time allows...)